Bob Trevino Likes It: Plot

-One day, Lily opens up her Facebook, and sees a post from Jeannie announcing Bob's death from a second heart attack, and the funeral arrangements.
+One day, Lily opens up her Facebook, and sees a post from Jeannie announcing Bob's death from a second heart attack and the funeral arrangements.
 Lily drives to Indiana with Daphne to attend the funeral.
 Lily meets Jeannie for the first time, and Jeannie tells Lily that Bob read her poem and opened up about their friendship while in the hospital.
-Jeannie then gifts Lily a scrapbook she had made, consisting of their messages, photos and the poem, with Lily, Jeannie and Daphne embracing in tears.
+Jeannie then gifts Lily a scrapbook she has made, consisting of their messages, photos and the poem, with Lily, Jeannie and Daphne embracing in tears.